rockset/rockset-node-client/README.md

 ## How to contribute

-Please feel free to submit a pull request for any changes you’d like.
-Make sure all changes include updated tests.
-Pull requests will be reviewed by the Rockset team
+Please feel free to submit a pull request for modifications that can benefit other users in the community.
+It is best to have a unit test associated with each pull request.

 ## Support